Fun with Autostitch : Panoramic video

 Here's the tricky part.
 We want to take each frame of the video, and stitch it together with all of the frames for the background panorama.
 This will generate one panorama per input frame, which we will then combine to produce the output.

 The catch is that Autostitch is a GUI application.
-Doing this by hand using the GUI is way too time consuming, so I wrote some black-magic code to control Autostitch via a batch process.
+Doing this by hand using the GUI is way too time consuming, so I wrote a program to control Autostitch via a batch process.